24/02 - 07/04

 Turner | Barnes | Gallery

-An exhibition based around an Urban & Pop Art take on the style an appearance of printed matter and typography.
-The artworks are making modern day language appealing to the eye, relatable statements arranged to create unique pieces of art.
+An exhibition based around Urban & Pop Art, taking on the style and appearance of printed matter and typography.
+The artworks are making modern day language appealing to the eye, using relatable statements arranged to create unique pieces of art.
 Steve loves to play with iconic images and text to produce a depiction of graphic art.
 His adventurous experimentation with mediums and materials, create paint effects with amazing results.

 Steve Smythe | Since 2014 | not digital since 2016.